Breed Tips

 FAQs

-What is the most common dog in England?
-The Labrador Retriever is currently the most popular dog breed in England, praised for its friendly demeanor and versatility3.
+• What is the most common dog in England?
+The Labrador Retriever remains the most popular breed thanks to its friendly nature and versatility.

-What is the largest English dog breed?
-The English Mastiff holds the title as one of the biggest breeds from England—and the world—known for its massive build and calm, gentle temperament1.
+• What is the largest English dog breed?
+The English Mastiff is one of the largest breeds in the world and is known for its quiet strength and gentle demeanor.

 Key Takeaway